e10withadot/NET_EXF/README.md

+# Project Summary
+This is our final assignment for the Communication Networks course in Ariel University.
+It includes answers to questions about the Internet Layer, Transport Layer, and Application Layer.
+It also summarizes 3 articles concerning improving and iterating on these technologies, and an analysis of internet traffic with graphs, which use the Python scripts in this repository.
 # Python Scripts
 ## Explanation
 ### `sniffer.py`
-Sniffs TCP packets from the selected interface and extracts the following information into a 'packets.csv' file:
+Sniffs TCP packets from the selected interface and extracts the following fields into a 'packets.csv' file:
+- **Packet No.**
 - **Packet Size**
 - **IP Version**
 - **Internet Header Length (IHL)**